Australian-Internet-Observatory/aao-api/docs/journal/20251007-db-migrations-and-cilogon-integration.md

 **Step 5: Create Initial Migration**

+> [!NOTE]
+>
+> This step should be done if the database is empty, and it is intended to populate the database with the current state of the models.
+If the database already has data, there is no need to create an initial migration, as the existing data will be preserved.

-Generate the initial migration based on current models:
+Generate the initial migration based on current models.

 ```bash
 alembic revision --autogenerate -m "Initial migration"